Soojin-Lee0819/Computational-Artwork/midtermProject/journal.md

  ## Feb 27

- I have finished this project!
+ I have finished the project!

  Final version of this game is demonstrated in this youtube video down below: